-After the receipt of the report referred to above, if SEBI is satisfied that all measures for winding up of the Scheme have been complied with, the Scheme shall cease to exist.
+After the receipt of the report referred to above, if SEBI is satisfied that all measures for winding up of the Scheme have been complied

 B. PERIODIC DISCLOSURES

 1. Net Asset Value

 This is the value per unit of the Scheme on a particular day.
 You can ascertain the value of your investments by multiplying the NAV with your unit balance.